 Cécile grew up in France and graduated from DePaul University with a degree in secondary education and French.
 She has taught in Westchester County, New York, in Chicago, and at the Marble Charter School in Marble, Colorado.
 For four years, she taught college-level French classes at Basalt High School through a partnership with Colorado Mountain College.
-Cécile began teaching at Aspen Country Day School in 2019, and her two sons are students here.
+Cécile began teaching at Aspen Country Day School in 2019.

 Three essential items?